Click Here for the sign up roster.

 "structures" without a zoning permit.

-This constitutes religious persecution.
+and stone altar are part of their relifous practices.
 The Ramapough have been praying on this

 The land sits in the middle of the "Polo Club," and exclusive development of